 As an "RF" lens, the Canon RF 800mm F5.6 L IS USM Lens is compatible with all Canon EOS R-series cameras.
 Canon USA provides a 1-year limited warranty.

-The reviewed Canon RF 800mm F5.6 L IS USM Lens is expected to be online-retail sourced.
+The reviewed Canon RF 800mm F5.6 L IS USM Lens was online-retail purchased.
+It went on to enjoy the glamorous rental life.

-As discussed at the beginning of this review, the RF 800mm image quality should be slightly better than the RF 400 + 2x image quality, with peripheral improvements showing most strongly.
+As discussed at the beginning of this review, it was expected that the RF 800mm image quality would be slightly better than the RF 400 + 2x image quality, with peripheral improvements showing most strongly.
+The image quality comparison verifies that center of the frame improvement is present, but only slightly so.
+The RF 800 has less lateral CA in the periphery, showing that improvement verified.

 The Canon RF 800mm F5.6 L IS USM Lens vs. Canon RF 400mm F2.8 L IS USM Lens comparison without the 2x factored in shows the RF 400 modestly lighter and shorter.
 However, the 2x is needed to balance this comparison, and with that optic factored in, the RF 400 tips the scales toward itself slightly though it remains slightly shorter.
 Most other factors are equalized when the RF 2x is included in the comparison.
 The RF 400 + RF 2x is considerably less expensive than the RF 800, and it is the optimal choice for a high percentage of photographers considering these options.

-Over in the EF lens line-up is the equally specified Canon EF 800mm f/5.6L IS USM Lens.
-Canon's MTF chart standard has changed since the EF lens's chart was created, so we don't have an apples-to-apples comparison available.
-I expect to see improved peripheral image quality from the RF lens.
+Over in the EF lens lineup is the equally specified Canon EF 800mm f/5.6L IS USM Lens.
+Canon's MTF chart standard has changed since the EF lens's chart was created, so we don't have an apples-to-apples MTF comparison available.

 The EF 800mm lens is from a 14-year-older design that features more large, forward-positioned lens elements along with a large protective element, and the Canon RF 800mm F5.6 L IS USM Lens vs. Canon EF 800mm f/5.6L IS USM Lens comparison shows the EF 800 much heavier and slightly longer.
 The RF lens gets an extra aperture blade (9 vs. 8), has extra 0.5-stops of image stabilization rating advantage, and has a much shorter minimum focus distance that generates a considerably higher maximum magnification (0.34x vs. 0.14x).
 The RF 800 is considerably more expensive than the EF 800.